erickrf/nlpnet/docs/intro.rst

 Standalone scripts
 ~~~~~~~~~~~~~~~~~~

-``nlpnet`` also provides scripts for tagging text, training new models and testing them.
+:mod:`nlpnet` also provides scripts for tagging text, training new models and testing them.
 They are copied to the `scripts` subdirectory of your Python installation, which can be included in the system PATH variable.
 You can call them from command line and give some text input.

 .. code-block:: bash